Recipients of the Sol Stetin Award for Labor History

 2009: James Green

-Jim Green is a professor of history and labor studies at the University of Massachusetts, Boston.
-He has devoted his professional life to writing the history of working people for working people.
-The clear, persuasive analysis and careful research that have characterized his books, articles, classes, films, and other public presentations have made him an outstanding teacher in classrooms, union halls, and historical organizations in America and abroad.
+Jim Green (1944 - 2016) was a professor of history and labor studies at the University of Massachusetts, Boston.
+He devoted his professional life to writing the history of working people for working people.
+The clear, persuasive analysis and careful research that have characterized his books, articles, classes, films, and other public presentations made him an outstanding teacher in classrooms, union halls, and historical organizations in America and abroad.

 2008: David Brody